composablestack/aephealthviewer-open/README.md

 The AEP Health Viewer is a monitoring system for Adobe Experience Platform (AEP) that provides real-time operational insights through direct API access.
 This open source version is designed for local deployment and provides core monitoring capabilities for understanding your AEP environment.

 > **Note**: This open source version provides basic monitoring through direct AEP API access.
 For advanced analytics, historical trend analysis, anomaly detection, database-backed insights, and enterprise support, [checkout ComposableStack.ai](https://composablestack.ai) and reach out to [info@composablestack.ai](mailto:info@composablestack.ai) to discuss tailored solutions for your organization.

+## 📖 Documentation & Code Evolution

+Explore the **[Google Code Wiki](https://codewiki.google/github.com/composablestack/aephealthviewer-open)** to understand how this codebase evolved over time.
+The Code Wiki provides:

+- **Development Timeline**: See the complete evolution of features and architectural decisions
+- **Code Changes**: Track how the codebase transformed from initial concept to production
+- **AI-Guided Development**: Learn how AI assistance accelerated the development process
+- **Best Practices**: Understand the patterns and principles applied throughout development
+- **Decision Rationale**: Discover why specific technical choices were made

+The Code Wiki serves as a living documentation of this project's journey, offering insights into modern AI-assisted development workflows and composable architecture patterns.

 ## Key Capabilities (Open Source Version)